ZhaozzReal/variant-associated-IPA/README.md

 ## Description
 Genetic variants could affect gene expression through various mechanisms depending on their genomic location.
-In this study, we found that genetic variants near splice sites are associated with abnormal intronic polyadenylation (IPA) .
+We found that genetic variants near splice sites are associated with abnormal intronic polyadenylation (IPA).
 Here we give examples to show how to detect variant-associated IPA events and variant-associated intron retention (IR) events.

 #### RNAseq density plots and IGV browser screenshots showing that somatic single nucleotide variant (SNV) could cause intronic polyadenylation in *GRHL2* (A) and intron retention in *TP53* (B).